-In the South-Western part of Uganda, 7 km west of Kabale Town lies the most beautiful lake in the country.
+In the South-Western part of Uganda, 7 kilometers from Kabale Town lies the most beautiful lake in the country.
 Embroidered with 29 islands, Lake Bunyonyi is about 25 kilometres long, 7 kilometres wide and 35,000 feet deep putting it top of the list as the deepest Lake in East Africa.

 It is surrounded by steep Kigezi terraced hills, and lush green vegetation and is conveniently located in a remote area that supplements the beautiful scenery with a quiet ambience to chill out, hide away and enjoy the spoils of the perfect South-Western climate.